niqdev/packtpub-crawler/README.md

 python script/spider.py --config config/prod.cfg
 ```

-### Upload setup
+### Drive

-From documentation, Drive API requires OAuth2.0 for authentication, so to upload files you should:
+From the documentation, Drive API requires OAuth2.0 for authentication, so to upload files you should:

 * Go to [Google APIs Console](https://code.google.com/apis/console) and create a new [Drive](https://console.developers.google.com/apis/api/drive/overview) project named **PacktpubDrive**
 * On *API manager > Overview* menu